handsontable/handsontable/examples/README.md

 To see a deployed code example you can visit its URL.
 See [Live on production](#live-on-production) section to learn about the URL structure.

-To play around with the actual code under a specific code example you can open it on CodeSandbox.
+To play around with the actual code for a specific code example you can open it on CodeSandbox.
 See [Preview on CodeSandbox](#preview-on-codesandbox) section to learn more.

-To run arbitrary code example locally on your machine go to [How to run the arbitrary code example](#how-to-run-the-arbitrary-code-example).
+To run arbitrary code example locally on your machine see [How to run the arbitrary code example](#how-to-run-the-arbitrary-code-example) section.

 ### Contents